GeoPredict: Leveraging Predictive Kinematics and 3D Gaussian Geometry for Precise VLA Manipulation: Related Work

 \subsection{3D Scene Representation}

 3D scene representation is a fundamental problem in computer vision, traditionally relying on explicit structures like meshes~\cite{lorensen1998marching}, voxels~\cite{wu20153d} and point clouds~\cite{qi2017pointnet}.
 Recent research has shifted to neural representations that learn continuous models of scene geometry and appearance.
-This direction was pioneered by Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf}, which employ an implicit multilayer perceptron, though subsequent methods~\cite{muller2022instant,xu2022point,hu2022efficientnerf} were required to accelerate its costly training and rendering.
+Pioneered by Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf}, these implicit models often require subsequent acceleration~\cite{muller2022instant,xu2022point,hu2022efficientnerf} due to costly training and rendering.
 More recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d,yan2024street,wu20244d,ren2024scube} has emerged as a highly effective explicit alternative.
-3DGS models scenes as a collection of 3D Gaussians with learned attributes for position, shape and appearance; this point-based representation, combined with a differentiable rasterization pipeline, enables both high-fidelity rendering and remarkable efficiency.
-We adopt 3DGS as the geometric foundation for our predictive scene geometry module, as the explicit and structured nature of Gaussians provides an ideal representation for predicting scene dynamics.
+3DGS models scenes as a collection of 3D Gaussians with learned attributes, leveraging differentiable rasterization for high-fidelity and remarkably efficient rendering.
+While recent works like GWM~\cite{lu2025gwm} apply 3DGS to robotic world modeling, directly forecasting these massive Gaussian attributes remains computationally demanding.
+To circumvent this burden, we leverage 3DGS as a predictive scene geometry module solely during training, aiming to endow the VLA policy with intrinsic, foresight-driven spatial reasoning ability.